Sleep Dentistry Levittown PA

 It is estimated that more than 90 million Americans snore.
 Taking into account the snorer’s partner and children, more than 160 million people are negatively affected by snoring.

 Snoring not only interrupts the sleep cycle, but the struggle for breath can also result in soaring blood pressure, which can damage the walls of the carotid arteries and increase the risk of stroke.

 In fact, studies have shown those loud snorers are 10 times more likely to have thickening of the artery walls than non-snorers.

 In addition, if the blockage of the airway by the tongue and throat is complete, it leads to stoppage of breathing, and if this stoppage lasts for more than 10 seconds, it is called Sleep Apnea, a medical condition with serious long-term effects.
 (We will discuss Sleep Apnea next week)

 Where does dentistry fit into the snoring picture?

 There are many methods used to minimize or eliminate snoring.
 Surgical techniques have been used to remove airway-blocking structures, but have shown only moderate success.

-The machine, placed at bedside, blows pressurized air into the mask to help keep the airway open during sleep.
+The machine, placed at the bedside, blows pressurized air into the mask to help keep the airway open during sleep.

 However, most people do not like having to wear a mask with tubing every night, and do not like having to carry the machine with them.

-This device helps to hold the lower jaw into a forward position during sleep, increasing space in the airway, reducing the air velocity and soft tissue vibration.
+This device helps to hold the lower jaw into a forward position during sleep, increasing space in the airway, and reducing the air velocity and soft tissue vibration.
 The fit is excellent and comfortable and allows unrestricted breathing.